Terrapin-Rocket-Team/Astra/docs/docs/index.md

 title: Home
 hide: footer
 ---
-This page written by ChatGPT.
-May not be accurate or helpful.

-# Welcome to the Terrapin Rocket Team's Multi-Mission Flight Software (Astra) Documentation
+# Welcome to Astra Documentation

-Welcome to the (maybe) official documentation site for TRT's **Multi-Mission Flight Software (Astra)**—the versatile and robust flight code framework developed by the Terrapin Rocket Team (TRT).
-Whether you're looking to integrate Astra into your next mission, contribute to its ongoing development, or explore its unique capabilities, you've come to the right place!
+Welcome to the official documentation for **Astra**—a flexible and robust flight software framework developed by the Terrapin Rocket Team (TRT).
+Whether you're building a rocket, drone, rover, or any other vehicle requiring reliable telemetry and data logging, Astra provides the foundation you need.

 ---

-## 🚀 What is Astra?
+## What is Astra?

-Astra is a modular and scalable flight software framework designed to meet the diverse needs of rocketry missions.
-Built with adaptability and reliability in mind, it provides a solid foundation for developing and deploying mission-critical systems.
+Astra is a modular flight software library designed for diverse vehicle platforms.
+Built with adaptability and reliability in mind, it handles sensor integration, state estimation, data logging, and system coordination—letting you focus on your mission-specific logic.

+**Key Capabilities:**

+- **Multi-Platform Support:** Works on STM32, Teensy, and ESP32 microcontrollers
+- **Flexible Storage:** Supports SD cards (SPI/SDIO), internal flash, and eMMC depending on your platform
+- **Sensor Abstraction:** Unified interfaces for IMUs, barometers, GPS, encoders, and more
+- **Dual Logging System:** Separate data logging (CSV telemetry) and event logging (human-readable status messages)
+- **Vehicle Agnostic:** Not just for rockets—use it for any vehicle that needs sensor fusion and logging

 ---

-## 📚 Explore the Docs
+## Documentation Overview

-This documentation is organized into three main sections to help you navigate the Astra ecosystem:
+This documentation is organized to help you get started quickly and dive deeper as needed:

-### 1. **Getting Started**
-   - Learn how to install Astra and set it up as your base flight code framework.
-   - Step-by-step guides for configuring Astra to meet your mission's requirements.
+### **User Guide**
+- Installation and setup instructions
-   - Code snippets and examples to help you hit the ground running.
+- Basic usage patterns and examples

-### 2. **Maintaining Astra**
-   - Dive into the internals of Astra to understand its architecture and core principles.
+- Interface documentation for sensors, state, filters, and data reporters
-   - Learn best practices for maintaining and updating the library.
+- Utility documentation for logging, BlinkBuzz, math libraries, and more
-   - Contribution guidelines for those looking to improve Astra.

-### 3. **Miscellaneous Resources**
-   - Additional tools and utilities to enhance your development experience.
+### **Maintainer Guide**
-   - Tips, tricks, and advanced usage scenarios.
+- Architecture and design principles
+- Contributing guidelines
+- Best practices for extending Astra

+### **Troubleshooting & FAQ**
-   - Frequently asked questions and troubleshooting.
+- Common issues and solutions
+- Platform-specific notes

 ---

-## ✨ Features at a Glance
+## Features at a Glance

-- **Modularity:** Pick and choose components to fit your mission's needs.
-- **Scalability:** From single-stage to multi-stage rockets, Astra grows with your ambitions.
-- **Open Source:** Join a community of rocketry enthusiasts and contribute to the future of Astra.
+- **Modular Design:** Use only the components you need
+- **Type-Safe Sensor System:** Compile-time type checking with runtime flexibility
+- **Configurable Logging:** Control logging rates, formats, and destinations
+- **Efficient Data Recording:** Optimized for high-frequency telemetry
+- **Async Utilities:** Non-blocking LED and buzzer patterns with BlinkBuzz
+- **Math Libraries:** Built-in vectors, matrices, and quaternions for state estimation

 ---

-## 🌟 Ready to Start?
+## Ready to Start?
-Head over to the [Getting Started](#) section to begin your journey with Astra.
-If you're a seasoned developer or contributor, check out the [Maintaining Astra](#) section to dive deeper into the framework.

-Together, let's push the boundaries of rocketry innovation!
+Head to the [Installation](user-guide/installation.md) guide to get Astra set up, then check out [Basic Usage](user-guide/basic-use.md) to learn how to integrate it into your project.

 ---